photoup-nasif/EditImageAPI/README.md

 #### Authentication
 - Third party clients are provided Public Key and Secret Key
-- The API client must provide PU-API-PUBLIC-KEY in the header (The Key here is the Public key)
+- The API client must provide PU-API-Public-Key in the header (The Key here is the Public key)
 - The API client must provide PU-API-Timestamp in the header
 - The API client must provide PU-API-Signature in the header
  - The signature is made by hashing components concatenated by a dash (-) with hmac sha256